 Lucerne University of Applied Sciences and Art

 I received my Ph.D.
 (Dr. rer. nat.) from Saarland University, Saarbruecken, in 1994.
 From 1990 until 1995, I worked at the German Research Center for AI (DFKI), project PHI.
 I was a guest researcher at the University of Linkoping in 1994, the University of Maryland in 1995, and a postdoc at ICSI Berkeley from 1995 to 1996.
 From 1996 to 1999, I was an assistant professor at the University of Freiburg where I got my habilitation (Dr.habil.) and developed the IPP planning system.
 In May 1998, I started working as a consultant for Schindler and joined the company from 1999 to 2001 to help develop a new elevator control platform that combines AI planning with Service-Oriented Architecture principles (see also The PORT technology).
-From 2001 to Summer 2010, I worked at IBM Research Zurich where I founded and led the Business Integration Technologies research group that worked on Business Process Management and Service-oriented Architectures.
+From 2001 to Summer 2010, I worked at IBM Research Zurich as a researcher and manager of the Business Integration Technologies group that worked on Business Process Management and Service-oriented Architectures.

 Since September 2010 I am a professor for Computer Science at the University of Applied Sciences and Arts in Lucerne.